Anglo-Saxons: Kingship and kingdoms

-The development of Anglo-Saxon kingship is little understood, but the model proposed by York considered the development of kingdoms and writing down of the oral law-codes to be linked to a progression towards leaders providing mund and receiving recognition.
-These leaders who developed in the sixth century were able to seize the initiative and to establish a position of power for themselves and their successors.
-Anglo-Saxon leaders, unable to tax and coerce followers, extracted surplus by raiding and collecting food renders and 'prestige goods'.
+The development of Anglo-Saxon kingship is little understood before the 7th century.
+Royal dynasties often claimed descent from Woden or another deity to justify their rule, but the true basis of their power was as warleaders.
+Kings were buried as warriors, and war helmets instead of crowns were used in coronations until the 10th century.
+A king's relationship with his warband (Latin: comitatus) involved mutual obligations.
+His warriors fought for the king in return for food, shelter, and gifts such as weapons.
+The people supported their king and his warriors with food rent.
+Kings extracted surplus by raiding and collecting food rent and "prestige goods".

 The later sixth century saw the end of a 'prestige goods' economy, as evidenced by the decline of accompanied burial, and the appearance of the first 'princely' graves and high-status settlements.
 The ship burial in mound one at Sutton Hoo (Suffolk) is the most widely known example of a 'princely' burial, containing lavish metalwork and feasting equipment, and possibly representing the burial place of King Raedwald of East Anglia.
 These centres of trade and production reflect the increased socio-political stratification and wider territorial authority which allowed seventh-century elites to extract and redistribute surpluses with far greater effectiveness than their sixth-century predecessors would have found possible.
 Anglo-Saxon society, in short, looked very different in 600 than it did a hundred years earlier.

+By 600, the establishment of the first Anglo-Saxon 'emporia' (alternatively 'wics') appears to have been in process.
+There are only four major archaeologically attested wics in England – London, Ipswich, York, and Hamwic.
+These were originally interpreted by Richard Hodges as methods of royal control over the import of prestige goods, rather than centre of actual trade-proper.
+Despite archaeological evidence of royal involvement, emporia are now widely understood to represent genuine trade and exchange, alongside a return to urbanism.